JonNir1/ExampleRepo/README.md

 # ExampleRepo
-This is a blink repo, used for teaching purposes when explaining how to work with Git &amp; GitHub
+This is a blank repo, used for teaching purposes when explaining how to work with Git &amp; GitHub